How difficult is the hike?

 How can I be sure that the porters are well-cared for?

 Adventure Life insures proper staffing, have weight limits for individual porters, and support fair wages.
-Most of our porters come from a poor village in the Sacred Valley called Cachiccata.
-We have a long and successful relationship with the people in the Cachiccata community frequently contribute to the needs of the community through direct donations, community service and Adventure Life's micro-grant program.
-We also arrange volunteer opportunities for some of our travelers to build homes, paint the school, and fix playground equipment in Cachiccata.
+Most of our porters come from villages in the Sacred Valley.
+Some of these include Cachiccatta, Socma, and Huilloc.
+We have a long and successful relationship with the people of these villages and frequently contribute to the needs of the community through direct donations, community service and Adventure Life's micro-grant program

 What does Adventure Life do to minimize environmental impact?

-We use biodegradable soap and transport all garbage back to Cusco.
+We use biodegradable soap and detergents, and we transport all garbage back to Cusco.
 We also use environmentally-friendly chemical portable toilets that allow us to pack waste out.
-We highly recommend that travelers bring one or two large Nalgene bottles to use on the hike to limit plastic water bottle waste.
+Our flashlights are even solar-powered to avoid battery usage.
+We highly recommend that travelers bring one or two large water bottles to use on the hike to limit plastic water bottle waste.

 What if I have a medical emergency while hiking the trail?